 Only men were buried in these graves.
 Studies have shown that these were single burials, although there are cases of finding two men buried at the same time simultaneously.
 The dead were laid in an upright position, on his back.
 The heads of the deceased were directed to the head of the tomb.
 Modest burial equipment was usually limited only to one flint tool, a part of a vessel or a limestone, which indicates its symbolic character.
 The vessels and clay spoons, relics made of flint, including arrowheads, axes and battle axes have also survived to our times.

 Kuyavian barrows are the oldest architectural monuments in Poland.
 Until today in the archaeological park in Wietrzychowice there are five tombs.
-Earth embankments which before the excavations were supposedly from 80 cm to 1 meter high, after reconstruction reach over 2 meters.
+Earth mounds, which before the excavations were supposedly from 80 cm to 1 meter high, after reconstruction reach over 2 meters.
 The tombs are located about 500 meters from the road.
+In order to protect them, in 2006 a Cultural Park was established, to which a marked path leads past mid-forest swamps and peat bogs.

 Papiernik P., Płaza D.K., Park kulturowy Wietrzychowice na europejskim szlaku megalitów, Łódź 2017.